History of sound recording: The Digital Era (1975–present)

 In the digital era, audio recording becomes increasingly dominated by digital audio workstations (DAW).

-The fourth and current phase, the digital era, has seen rapid, dramatic and far-reaching series of changes.
-In a period of fewer than 20 years, all previous recording technologies were rapidly superseded by digital sound encoding, and the Japanese electronics corporation Sony in the 1970s was instrumental with the first consumer PCM encoder PCM-F1, introduced in 1981.
+The fourth and current phase, the digital era, has seen a rapid, dramatic and far-reaching series of changes.
+In a period of fewer than 20 years, all previous recording technologies were rapidly superseded by digital sound encoding, and the Japanese electronics corporation Sony in the 1970s was instrumental in the introduction of the first consumer PCM encoder, PCM-F1, in 1981.
 Unlike all previous technologies, which captured a continuous analog of the sounds being recorded, digital recording captured sound by means of a very dense and rapid series of discrete samples of the sound.
 When played back through a digital-to-analog converter, these audio samples are recombined to form a continuous flow of sound.
 The first all-digitally-recorded popular music album, Ry Cooder's Bop Till You Drop, was released in 1979, and from that point, digital sound recording and reproduction quickly became the new standard at every level, from the professional recording studio to the home hi-fi.

-Although a number of short-lived hybrid studio and consumer technologies appeared in this period (e.g. Digital Audio Tape or DAT, which recorded digital signal samples onto standard magnetic tape), Sony assured the preeminence of its new digital recording system by introducing, together with Philips, the digital compact disc (CD).
+Although a number of short-lived hybrid studio and consumer technologies appeared in this period (e.g., Digital Audio Tape or DAT, which recorded digital signal samples onto standard magnetic tape), Sony assured the preeminence of its new digital recording system by introducing, together with Philips, the digital compact disc (CD).
 The compact disc rapidly replaced both the 12 in album and the 7 in single as the new standard consumer format and ushered in a new era of high-fidelity consumer audio.

 Dutch inventor and Philips chief engineer Kees Schouhamer Immink was part of the team that produced the standard compact disc in 1980.

-CDs are small, portable and durable, and they could reproduce the entire audible sound spectrum, with a large dynamic range (~96 dB), perfect clarity and no distortion.
+CDs are small, portable and durable, and they can reproduce the entire audible sound spectrum, with a large dynamic range (~96 dB), perfect clarity and no distortion.
 Because CDs were encoded and read optically, using a laser beam, there was no physical contact between the disc and the playback mechanism, so a well-cared-for CD could be played over and over, with absolutely no degradation or loss of fidelity.
 CDs also represented a considerable advance in both the physical size of the medium and its storage capacity.
 LPs could only practically hold about 20–25 minutes of audio per side because they were physically limited by the size of the disc itself and the density of the grooves that could be cut into it — the longer the recording, the closer together the grooves and thus the lower the overall fidelity.
 CDs, on the other hand, were less than half the overall size of the old 12 in LP format, but offered about double the duration of the average LP, with up to 80 minutes of audio.